red-kite-solutions/stalker/docs/docs/intro.md

+---
+sidebar_position: 1
+title: Overiew
+description: An overview of Stalker
+---

 # Overview

 Stalker is an Attack Surface Management (ASM) tool with a big focus on extendability.
 It streamlines and automates reconnaissance operations